AM505/CSS-HTMLProject/readme.md

 ![alt text](assets/docs/whyus.png)

 #### Gallery

 * Essential for the user to get a feel for the gym.
 * Layed out using bootstrap grid to help with formatting and responsiveness.

 ![alt text](assets/docs/gallery.png)

 #### Timetable

-* Allow users to see what classes are occuring and when.
+* Allow users to see what classes are occurring and when.
-* Created using responsive css grid.
+* Created using responsive CSS grid.

 ![alt text](assets/docs/timetable.png)

 #### Sign up

-* A simple form asking for name and email adderess.
+* A simple form asking for name and email address.
 * User sign up form to try to convert web-traffic into members.

 ![alt text](assets/docs/footer.png)

 ### Languages Used

 * HTML5
 * CSS3

 ### Frameworks, Libraries & Tools

 * [Bootstrap 4:](https://getbootstrap.com/) For styling and responsive layout.
 * [jQuery](https://jquery.com/) came with Bootstrap to make the navbar responsive.
 * [Google Fonts:](https://fonts.google.com/) Google fonts were used for the 'Roboto' font.
 * [Git](https://git-scm.com/) Git was used for version control commit to Git and Push to GitHub.
 * [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.
 * [Balsamiq:](https://balsamiq.com/) Balsamiq was used to create the wireframes during the design process.
 * [Fontawesome:](https://fontawesome.com/) Font awesome was used for the why choose us section icons.

 ## Testing

 ### User Stories Testing